Kintyre/ksconf/README.md

     optional arguments:
+      -h, --help            show this help message and exit --batch, -b           Use batch mode where all configuration settings are automatically promoted.
+All changes are moved from the source to the target file and the source file will be blanked or removed.
-      -h, --help            show this help message and exit --interactive, -i     Enable interactive mode where the user will be prompted to approve the promotion of specific stanzas and keys.
+      --interactive, -i     Enable interactive mode where the user will be prompted to approve the promotion of specific stanzas and keys.
 The user will be able to apply, skip, or edit the changes being promoted.
 (This functionality was inspired by 'git add --patch').
-In non-interactive mode, the default, all changes are moved from the source to the target file.
       --force, -f           Disable safety checks.
       --keep, -k            Keep conf settings in the source file.
 This means that changes will be copied into the target file instead of